rachelbaker/bootstrapwp-Twitter-Bootstrap-for-WordPress/README.md

 * Removed "lib" folder and replaced with Bootstrap "less" folder

 * Removed tablesorter.js file - as it is no longer used in Bootstrap 2.0

+* Removed wordpress.css file - as it is no longer used in Bootstrap 2.0

 **Latest version release: .7 (01/22/2012)**